hk-springboot-projects/userbook/README.md

-User Management Application to perform following operations -
+# Userbook is user management application.
+Following operations can be performed on user data -
 * CREATE
 * READ
 * UPDATE